rackerlabs/technical-blog/content/blog/2020/2020-11-26-simplifying-data-lakes-with-aws-lake-formation/index.md

 Data varieties and volumes are increasing quickly with a plethora of use cases ranging from feeding machine learning (ML) algorithms developed by data scientists to building statistical visualizations and using the generated insights to guide business decisions.
-By using the data, you can anticipate customer behavior, make a variety of predictions or forecasts, automate processes to improve efficiency, and enhance product offerings with speed and availability in addition to automating customer service.
+By using the data, you can anticipate customer behavior, make a variety of predictions or forecasts, automate processes to improve efficiency, enhance product offerings with speed and availability, and automate customer service.
 These use cases require that the data is secure and available in real-time, and with growing numbers of people accessing data, it is important that data platforms are flexible and scalable.